osmosis-labs/docs/developing/web-dev-guide.md

 ```
 The app should be live at http://localhost:8081

 ## License

 This work is dual-licensed under Apache 2.0 and MIT.
 You can choose between one of them if you use this work.

 `SPDX-License-Identifier: Apache-2.0 OR MIT`

+## Core Functionalities
+### Modules
+Osmosis' key backend functions are maintained through modules, located under the "x" folder of https://github.com/osmosis-labs/osmosis.
+Each module manages distinct states but can call on each other's functions.
+To know more specifics about each module and how they work on Osmosis mainnet, check out https://docs.osmosis.zone/developing/modules/#module-accounts.

+### Pages
+Contains

+### Components
+Contains tools for connecting account (ConnectAccountButton) and for token swapping / token pair selecting.

+### Hooks
+Osmosis' hooks currently provide max gas-fees settings solutions (FakeFeeConfig), account connection/disconnection logic(BasicAmountConfig / useAccountCreation), and pool financial data(usePoolFinancialData).
+### Configs

+### Dialogs